 In November of 2018 the FDA approved an alternative formulation with a different propellant.
-Primatene Mist is now back on pharmacy shelves and is the only over-the-counter medicine available for mild, intermittent asthma symptoms.
+Primatene Mist returned to pharmacy shelves and is the only over-the-counter medicine available for mild, intermittent asthma symptoms.

 When Is It Appropriate to Use Primatene Mist?

 Some doctors believe that asthma is far too serious for patients to treat on their own.
 They worry that if people rely on this OTC option that they may not get the preventive treatment they need, such as regular inhaled steroid medications to calm airway inflammation.
 We heard from a retired nurse recently who made these objections clear.